9 Women Share Their Major Lockdown Hair Transformations

-Lockdown is easing and with hairdressers across the world open again (even if it feels a bit different with social distancing and your stylist wearing a welder's mask), women are busy booking in to get their hair done after months at home hibernating.
+Yes, lockdown is easing and with hairdressers across the UK open again (even if it feels a bit different with social distancing and your stylist wearing a welder's mask), women across the country are busy booking in to get their hair done after months at home hibernating.

 Some brave souls, who couldn’t wait it out for the professionals to return, took lockdown as an opportunity to experiment with at-home colour (a fraction of the price of a trip to the salon) or faithfully followed YouTube tutorials to give themselves and their family members a badly needed trim.